 Jennifer Davidson is an associate of the firm.
 She practises technology law and intellectual property law.

-Jennifer also advises clients on intellectual property protection, and represents clients in IP disputes, litigation and mediation, with emphasis on issues involving copyright.
+Jennifer advises clients on intellectual property protection, and represents clients in IP disputes and litigation, with emphasis on issues involving copyright.

-Jennifer is an alumna of Osgoode Hall Law School and was a top finalist on the international IP mooting circuit as a student.
-Additionally, Jennifer was the recipient of the Dean's Gold Key, the IP and Technology Law prize and the Anita Sulley Award.
-Jennifer continues to maintain close ties with Osgoode Hall Law School, serving as a coach to the school’s international competitive IP mooting program.
+Jennifer is a graduate of Osgoode Hall Law School and recipient of the Dean's Gold Key, the IP and Technology Law prize and the Anita Sulley Award.
+Jennifer continues to maintain close ties with Osgoode Hall Law School, serving as a coach to the school’s competitive international IP mooting program.

-Prior to law school, Jennifer worked in the technology sector developing customized solutions and applications to improve productivity and client activation.
-Jennifer has advanced certifications in both public relations management and web development.
+Prior to law school, Jennifer worked in the technology sector, developing customized solutions and applications to improve productivity and client activation.
+Jennifer holds advanced certifications in both public relations and web development.

 Jennifer joined DWW as a summer student in 2014 and completed her articles with the firm in 2017.

 - Dean's Gold Key, Osgoode Hall Law School

 - IP & Technology Law Prize, Osgoode Hall Law School